-With school curricula in mind, we have created programs for second and fifth graders that focus on the history of Madison's people, places, and events.
+With school curricula in mind, we have created programs for that focus on the history of Madison's people, places, and events.
 We thank our neighbors at the Deacon John Grave House, the Charlotte L. Evarts Memorial Archives, and the First Congregational Church for their collaboration in our collective efforts.

 Our programs seek to help students:

-- Develop historical thinking skills, including chronological thinking and recognizing change over time.
+- Develop historical thinking skills, including chronological thinking and recognizing changes over time.

 - Use historical thinking skills to develop an understanding of major historical periods, issues, and trends in local and Connecticut history.

-- Apply their understanding of historical periods, issues and trends to examine such historical themes as ideals, beliefs, and institutions; conflict and conflict resolution; human movement and interaction; and science and technology in order to understand how the world came to be the way it is.
+- Apply their understanding of historical periods, issues, and trends to examine such historical these as ideals, beliefs, and institutions; conflict and conflict resolution, human movement and interaction; and science and technology in order to understand how the world came to be the way it is.